gailhantson/digital_garden/content/learning_out_loud/250201_obsidian_for_ontologies.md

 ---
 title: "Obsidian for Ontologies"
-description: "Exploring the intersection of personal knowledge management and ontologies—what if building structured knowledge was as intuitive as taking notes in Obsidian?"
+description: "Exploring personal knowledge management and ontologies — what if building structured knowledge was as intuitive as taking notes in Obsidian?"
+summary: "What if building structured knowledge was as intuitive as taking notes in Obsidian?"
 date: 2025-02-01T12:00:00Z
 tags:
   - Ontologies